-At first glance, the Polaroid Mint Camera and Kodak Printomatic look surprisingly similar.
+At first glance in our battle of the Kodak Printomatic vs Polaroid Mint camera, they look surprisingly similar.
 They're actually quite different on the inside, which is what counts.
 The better overall camera is the Polaroid Mint.
 It gives you added flexibility with your prints, has higher resolution, and supports larger microSD cards.
 That said, if you want an easy-to-use camera for day trips, the Printomatic will do just fine.

 Let's break it down

 Instant Cameras are making a comeback.
-With so many choices out there, it's a challenge to understand which features fit your lifestyle best.
+With so many choices out there, it's a challenge to pick the best digital camera for your lifestyle and needs.
 The Polaroid Mint and the Kodak Printomatic are both compact cameras that fit in your back pocket or a travel bag.
 They also both take excellent photos that are shareable on social media and are printable.
 There are some differences, though.
 Here are the specs of both cameras to help you make a more informed decision.